Find the answers to our most frequently asked questions about undergraduate applications. Click on a link below to expand.

 The online application will tell you if you need to submit supporting documents for the qualifications you have claimed.

 Yes, if you need to submit supporting documents to SATAC you can upload them online in PDF or JPEG format after you have submitted your application.
 The online instructions will step you through the process.
 You can return to your application to add more documents via My Application.

 In most cases, there is no set date for submitting documents.
 This is because there are different start times for courses and many offer round dates throughout the year.
 Submit supporting documents as soon as possible after submitting your application.

 If you need to submit a statutory declaration for rural and remote entry to courses at Flinders University or the University of Adelaide, a specific timeframe applies for submitting supporting documentation.
 Check the course entry details when submitting your application.

 If you are currently studying or have recently completed a course and are awaiting supporting documentation, submit it as soon as it is available to you.

 Any delay in submitting your documents may affect the outcome of your application.

 SATAC does not keep documents submitted in previous applications.
-If SATAC requests documents in support of your application, you should submit them as soon as possible.
+If SATAC requests documents to support your application, submit them as soon as possible.

-It is not possible for SATAC to give an exact assessment timeframe, but if you are not awaiting results from current year studies then you may wish to check the progress of your application after approximately 4 weeks.
+It is not possible for SATAC to give an assessment timeframe that fits every applicant's circumstances.
+If you are not waiting for current year results you may wish to check the progress of your application 4 weeks after the date of submission.

 Check the key dates page for more information.